SalihErenYuceturk/DSA-Python/README.md

 - index(item_in) - Return the position of item_in in the list.
 Assume item_in is present in the list.
 - pop() - Remove the front item from the list and return that item.
 Assume the list is not empty.
 - pop(index_in) - Remove and return the item at index_in.
 Assume the item is in the list.

+# The Three Laws Of Recursion
+1. A recursive algorithm must have a base case.
+2. A recursive algorithm must change its state and move toward the base case.
+3. A recursive algorithm must call itself, recursively.